 - 1. Click in the empty white space near the edge of your chart so you can see grab bars.
-You should also see a green + along with a paint brush and a funnel on the right side of the graph. (see next page).
-For this next set of instructions, it doesn't matter if multiple things inside have lines and grab bars, or only the entire image itself. - 2.
+You should also see a green + along with a paint brush and a funnel on the right side of the graph.
+We will use them later.
+For this set of instructions, it is ok if multiple things inside have lines and grab bars, or only the entire image itself. - 2.
 Click on the green + and move the cursor to the word Axes and then to little black triangle that will appear to the right of Axes.
-Make sure at least the first two are selected (Primary Horizontal and Primary Vertical). - 3.
+Make sure only (for this task) the first two are selected (Primary Horizontal and Primary Vertical). - 3.
 Click on A2 and drag from A2 to F2 to select the years (and the two blank cells before the years). - 4.
-Copy to the clipboard (Ctrl-C). - 5.
-Click once on the graph. - 6.
-On the Home icon ribbon, click on the small triangle under Paste and select Paste Special.
+Copy to the clipboard with Ctrl-C. - 5.
+Click once on the graph.

+6. On the Home icon ribbon, click on the small triangle under Paste and select Paste Special.
 You'll see the following box:

 - 7. Click on Categories (X Labels) in First Row, then click on Replace Existing Categories to remove the 1, 2, 3, and 4 that were there. - 8.
-If the information you paste is too big to fit, there are two alternative fixes - Shrink the size of the numbers: Click on any one of the years and the entire set should be boxed in with lines around it.
-Then click the A^v button in the Font group or pick the Font tab and click on a smaller font size. - Alternatively, click and drag the graph to be a bit taller.
+In Excel 2016, the sales bars might disappear.
+Copy and paste again if necessary. - 9.
+You can enlarge or shrink the numbers: E.g., to shrink the years, click on any one of them and the entire set should be boxed in with lines around them.
+Then click the A^v button in the Font group or pick the Font tab and click on a different font size. - 10.
+You can also click and drag the graph to be bigger or smaller in any dimension.